novakov-alexey/novakov-alexey.github.io/content/linear-regression/index.md

 # Visualization

-Let's visualize our loss function using library called [Picta](https://acse-fk4517.github.io/picta-docs/index.html).
+To visualize the loss function, I have decied to try [Picta](https://acse-fk4517.github.io/picta-docs/index.html) library.
-We are going to use Picta in [Jupyter notebook](https://jupyter.org/) via [Almond Scala kernel](https://almond.sh/).
+It can be used in [Jupyter notebook](https://jupyter.org/) via [Almond Scala kernel](https://almond.sh/), which is very cool.

 Before we try to use Picta's 2D or 3D [Canvas API](https://acse-fk4517.github.io/picta-docs/canvas.html), we need to prepare metrics data.

-We could run the entire training code in Jupyter together with Picta around, but as of now Almond Scala kernel does not support Scala 3 which was used to write the Deep Learning code.
-So we will go with CSV files to bridge two worlds.
+_We could run the entire training code in Jupyter together with Picta around, but as of now Almond Scala kernel does not support Scala 3 which was used to write the Deep Learning code.
+So we will go with CSV files to bridge two worlds._

 This is our plan: